Free and Secure Trade

 Each person who wants to participate in the FAST Commercial Driver Program must fill out a separate application form.

-Service Description: To participate in the FAST Program, an applicant must submit, along with the requisite application fee, either an online application through the Trusted Traveler Programs (TTP) System that is operated by US Customs and Border Protection (CBP), or a paper application to the Canada Border Services Agency (CBSA), which will process the application through its Canadian Processing Centre in Niagara Falls, ON.
+Service description: To participate in the FAST Program, an applicant must submit, along with the requisite application fee, an online application through the Trusted Traveler Programs (TTP) System that is operated by US Customs and Border Protection (CBP).
 Only drivers need to submit an application form and fee.
 There is no FAST application form for carriers or importers.
 Canadian carriers and importers are automatically approved for FAST once they become approved members of the Customs Self Assessment (CSA) and Partner in Protection (PIP) programs.

 The application processing involves a risk assessment of the applicants by both the US CBP and the CBSA to determine whether they meet the requirements to participate in the program, followed by an interview at an enrolment centre by a CBP/CBSA officer to finalize enrolment.